Unit VIII. Healing the Soul

 any manifestation evolves, it does so non-linearly.
 There is an orderly

-The three wishes to return to one [three into one] which, in mathematical
+dissolution.
+The three wishes to return to one [three into one] which,

-positive and negative principles which leads to suffering - the neutral or
+the positive and negative principles which leads to suffering - the neutral

-to the struggle.
-Or we can see it in the Hierogamos, the inner
+given to the struggle.
+Or we can see it in the Hierogamos,

-marriage in which masculine and feminine aspects join into androgyny.
+the inner marriage in which masculine and feminine aspects join into

 If all this is true, we can see that, in order to return to the Source,